GetSetAbhi/MICROSERVICES-SPRINGBOOT-DOCKER-KUBERNETES/kubernetes.md

 7) To expose a service and access it locally, perform following

-	a) First get list of services running
+	1) First get list of services running
 		```
 		kubectl get services
 		```

-	b) use minikube command to expose it
+	2) use minikube command to expose it
 		```
 		minikube service <service_name>
 		```

 	we expose product service to utilize the Product service API